cslarsen/csl.name/_posts/2008-11-14-python-syslog-client.markdown

 ---
 layout: post
-title:  "A UDP based Python syslog client"
+title:  "A UDP syslog client in Python"
 subtitle: "for Windows and UNIX"
 date:    2008-11-14 10:53:22 +01:00
 updated: 2013-12-03 17:52:00 +01:00